 1. Velvet Teddy (Matte) creamy, full coverage, matte finish

 It’s flattering on a wide range of skin tones and with a variety of makeup looks.
 Even though it’s a matte finish, I find it to be very comfortable and, of course, relatively long lasting.
 It’s highly pigmented for a truly opaque coverage and has the slightest hint of a dark rose undertone.
-It’s also a fairly universal shade, in that it looks great on a lot of different people, many with skin tones entirely different than mine.
+It’s also a fairly universal shade, in that it looks great on a lot of different people, many with under tones entirely different than mine.

 2. Honeylove (Matte) creamy, full coverage, matte finish